waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Clue:** "A POKéMON that hid on the sea floor.
 Eyes on its back scanned the area."
 - **Solution:** The image is KABUTO.

+# Olivine Lighthouse Puzzle
+- **Critical Discovery:** The tiles at 2F (16, 11) and (17, 11) are confirmed to be special, hidden warps.
+A high-level system warning overrode the raw `Game State -> Map Events` list, which does not show them.
+This is a critical discovery: some warps may be intentionally hidden from the game's standard data.
+The puzzle solution must involve activating these tiles.
+- **Failed Hypotheses:**
+  - The western side of 3F is a confirmed dead end, blocked by Bird Keeper Theo.
+Leaving and re-entering the floor does not move him.
+  - The eastern path on 2F is a dead end leading to one-way pits that drop to a dead-end room on 1F.
+  - The anomalous warps on 2F are not activated by stepping on them, interacting from adjacent tiles (left, below), or stepping on them in sequence.
+  - Defeating all trainers does not appear to be the trigger.
+  - Talking to defeated trainers again provides no new clues.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.